umamah1mahmoud/code-201-reading-notes/class-10.md

 If you come across an error while writing a script (or when someone reports a bug), you will need to debug the code, track down the source of the error, and fix it.

-A debugging work folw is about deducting.
+A debugging work flow is about deducting.
 Where is the problem and what is it.

 ### **Using Console:**